 In this article, we will go over the 15 most important things that you should include in a short-term rental agreement and explain why you should use one.

 Also known as a vacation rental agreement, it is a document that highlights the legal agreement between the property owner or manager and the renter.
 It is usually meant for a short rental period (between 1 and 30 days).
 Some other common names for short-term rental agreements include:

 The agreement must meet all state laws and be consistent with Airbnb’s standard policies.
 In addition to the short-term rental agreement, you must provide a copy of the Lead-Based Paint Disclosure Form for the structures built before 1978.

 A short-term rental agreement for Airbnb provides hosts with another opportunity to ensure that guests understand what can happen if they break the rules.

 A rental agreement for vacation rentals should spell out the rules for guests.
 It should also explain the penalties for breaking them.

-As a host or property owner, it gives you the right to require the guest to pay for damages resulting from violations of the agreement during the stay.
+As a host or property owner, it gives you the right to require the guest to pay for damages resulting from violations of the short term rental agreement during the stay.
 You will gain the right to cancel a booking instantly if the property policies and rules are broken.

 A short-term rental agreement and a vacation rental agreement are the same thing.
 Given that a short-term vacation rental agreement helps define hosts’ and guests’ rights and responsibilities for a particular lease term, it is a good idea to use it every time you rent your property to new guests.